Mary’s Meals provides school meals to 151,968 children in Liberia every school day.Published on

 Mary's Meals in Liberia

-The schools we support are mainly in remote and often inaccessible areas.
-Delivering food to these schools, deep in the jungle, via off-road routes, is particularly challenging in rainy season when monsoons are common.
+Many of the schools we support are in remote and hard-to-reach areas.
+Delivering food to these schools that are found deep in the jungle, accessible only via off-road routes, is particularly challenging during rainy season when flooding is common.

-While we strive to source as much of our food locally as possible, it is sometimes necessary to order from further afield – as much as five months in advance – to ensure we can keep our promise to feed the hungry children we serve in Liberia.
+Locally produced food is limited in Liberia and while we strive to source as much of our food locally as possible, it is sometimes necessary to order from further afield to ensure we can keep our promise to feed the hungry children we serve in Liberia.

 - When did we start working in Liberia?